 5. The Los Feliz Murder House

-No one has occupied the Spanish Colonial space at 2475 Glendower Place since 1959, when a cardiologist tried to murder multiple members of his family.
+No one has occupied the Spanish Colonial space at 2475 Glendower Place, also known as the Los Feliz Murder House, since 1959, when a cardiologist tried to murder multiple members of his family.
 Dr. Harold Perelson beat his sleeping wife to death with a hammer, then severely assaulted his teenage daughter (who survived the attack).
 When the teenager’s screaming awoke Perelson’s two younger daughters, Perelson instructed the girls to go back to sleep and told them that it was all a nightmare.
 The doctor then committed suicide by swallowing a handful of pills.
-Though the house initially found ownership, it sat dormant.
-In 2016, it sold for $2.3 million.
+Though the house initially found ownership, it soon sat dormant again.
+In 2016, the Los Feliz Murder House sold for $2.3 million.

 6. The Texas Chain Saw Massacre House